mediaurl/mediaurl-js/docs/caching.md

 ### `MongoCache`

 This cache engine is using [mongodb](https://www.mongodb.com/) as it's backend.
-To activate it, set the environment variable `MONGO_CACHE` to a mongodb connection URL.
+To activate it, set the environment variable `MONGO_URL` to a mongodb connection URL.

 ```shell
 npm install @mediaurl/mongodb-cache